esh04/Twitter-Data-Analysis-LS/README.md

 ## Problems Faced
 - **Language Identification:** As users often use the Roman alphabets instead of the languages own script (for example Devanagari for Hindi), the tool used for identifying the language failed at various instances and assigned a foreign language or undetermined language to that tweet.
 - **Sentiment Analysis:** The output recieved from the sentiment analysis needs a lot of work, as it alone cannot be used to determine anything due to the varying subject across the tweets.
 For example, some tweets had a negative sentiment while referring to Hindi, while some had a negative sentiment with respect to English.
 So the data could not be classified on the basis of their sentiments alone.
+- **Translation of Tweets:** Due to the presence of more than 100000 tweets it was taking too long to run translations for all non-English tweets or was giving a too-many-requests error.
+So the number of tweets that were translated had to be reduced significantly.